mpofukelvintafadzwa/coursera-cns/README.md

 # Coursera-CNS
-Course notes and assignments for Coursera's Computational Neuroscience course
+Course notes and assignments for Coursera's Computational Neuroscience course.

+PDF notes are annotated with stickies, accessible by opening file in Adobe Reader.